ampyard/facequest/api-tutorial.md

 <br/>
 Creates a new verification request with/without using the stored reference photo from folders.
 The progress of this request can be tracked asynchronously.

 We just have to pass a reference photo file path and photo to be verified file path to create this request.
-We can copy file path response from the fetch upload URL endpoint.
+We can copy file path response from the "Fetch upload URL" endpoint.

 *Sample cURL request:*